luciozambon/GenericApp/README.md

 The app is a SPA that is an almost empty framework which is fixed.
 Inside this framework subpages are loaded from a web server according with user interaction.

-When a user press a button, a JavaScript callback look for a &lt;form&gt; tag containing this button and all &lt;input&gt; tags in the frame.
+When a user press a button, a JavaScript callback look for a &lt;form&gt; tag containing this button and all &lt;input&gt; tags in the form.

 All parameters are sent to the web server using a JQuery $.get() call which implement an AJAX call.